CodeProSpecialist/Artificial-Intelligence-Stock-Trading-Robot-for-Alpaca/README.md

 -------------------------------
 You should not be the root user when installing the Python software in a virtual environment.

+Your Python commands in the directory named My-Python-Virtual-Environment-Packages will be the Python commands that run this installed virtual environment's Python programs.

 To setup and run this robot:

 sh install.sh